waterbear-cloud/paco/docs/aim-config.rst

       - Default
       - Constraints
       - Purpose
+      - Base Schema
     * - change_protected
       - Boolean
       - .. fa:: times
       - False
       -
       - Boolean indicating whether this resource can be modified or not.
-    * - dns
-      - List of DNS_ AIM schemas
-      - .. fa:: times
-      -
-      -
+      - IResource
-      - List of DNS for the EIP
     * - dns_enabled
       - Boolean
       - .. fa:: times
       - True
       -
       - Boolean indicating whether DNS record sets will be created.
+      - IDNSEnablable
     * - enabled
       - Boolean
       - .. fa:: times
       - False
       - Could be deployed to AWS
       - Enabled
+      - IDeployable
     * - order
       - Int
       - .. fa:: times
       - 0
       -
       - The order in which the resource will be deployed
-    * - resource_fullname
-      - String
-      - .. fa:: times
-      -
-      -
-      - AWS Resource Fullname
-    * - resource_name
-      - String
-      - .. fa:: times
-      -
-      -
-      - AWS Resource Name
+      - IResource
     * - title
       - String
       - .. fa:: times
       -
       -
       - Title
+      - INamed
     * - type
       - String
       - .. fa:: times
       -
       - A valid AWS Resource type: ASG, LBApplication, etc.
       - Type of Resources
+      - IType
+    * - dns
+      - List of DNS_ AIM schemas
+      - .. fa:: times
+      -
+      -
+      - List of DNS for the EIP
+      - IEIP